boydhont/LiveBrush/README.md

   }
   ```
  9. Save the file to update the previously drawn brushes
- 10. It is possible to add constructors and import libraries in the Java files
+ 10. Experimentation: It is possible to add constructors and import external libraries in the Java files

 ---
 Boy d'Hont | www.bdhont.net